bgdbp/VRCockpitServer/README.md

 To have the server boot when the Pi is powered on, create a systemd service for the VRCockpitServer program, this is optional.

+Wire all the controls to the Pi's GPIO pins according to their pin mappings.
 The pin mapping for the physical controls and LED control state indicators is located in the top of GPIOManager.cs

 For the Adafruit Neopixel 16 count LED Ring to function, it utilizes an Arduino Uno R3.
 Open the LEDRing.ino